-If h is nontrivially branched, let $\zeta \in Y$ be a point at which h is branched, and note that $h(\zeta)$ must be a cone point of angle $\pi$ .
-Let $\alpha$ be a core geodesic through $\zeta$ , and observe that this must project to a geodesic segment between a pair of cone points with angle $\pi$ .
-Geodesics sufficiently close to $h(\alpha)$ project to geodesic surrounding $h(\alpha)$ , and hence a neighborhood of $\alpha$ maps down to a Euclidean half-pillowcase.
-If there is another core geodesic $\beta \neq \alpha$ of Y that also contains a branch point, then choose one that is closest to $\alpha$ , and observe that the Euclidean cylinder between $\alpha$ and $\beta$ contains no cone points, and can be glued together to make a sphere with four cone points which maps locally isometrically (away from cone points) onto $\Sigma$ (this is similar to the case of no branch points where we showed that $\Sigma$ was the image of a flat torus).
-The only orientable Euclidean cone surfaces with holonomy $\{\pm I\}$ which is the image of a locally isometric map of the sphere with four cone points is the sphere with four cone points, and so $\Sigma$ is a sphere with four cone points, a contradiction.
-It follows that there is only one geodesic $\alpha$ which contains branch points.
-The sub-cylinders on either side of $\alpha$ map to $\Sigma$ without branched points, so by the previous paragraph, these cover cylinder.
-Thus h(Y) is a Euclidean halfpillowcase, namely the union of the half-pillowcase neighborhood of the image of $\alpha$ , together with these two cylinders (which share some core geodesics).
+Now suppose h is nontrivially branched at some point $\zeta \in Y$.
+Note that $h(\zeta)$ must be a cone point of angle π .
+Let α be a core geodesic through ζ .
+We first want to show that h can only be branched at points on α .
+For this, observe that α must project to a geodesic segment between a pair of cone points with angle π .
+In particular, there is an antipodal point ζ' on α that projects to the other cone point (there may be several points that project to ζ' , but one must be antipodal).
+Geodesics sufficiently close to α project to geodesics surrounding $h(\alpha)$, and hence a cylinder neighborhood of α maps down to a Euclidean half-pillowcase.
+We need to show that no other core geodesic contains a point where h is branched.
+So, suppose there were another such geodesic $\beta \neq \alpha$ of Y that also contains a branch point, and choose one that is closest to α .
+Observe that the Euclidean cylinder between α and β contains no points where h branches, and so the boundary components can be glued together ("folded" at antipodal points one each boundary component where hbranches) to produce a sphere with four cone points that maps locally isometrically (away from the preimage of the cone points) onto Σ (this is similar to the case of no branch points where we showed that Σ was the image of a flat torus).
+The only orientable Euclidean cone surfaces with holonomy $\{\pm I\}$ which is the image of a locally isometric map of the sphere with four cone points is the sphere with four cone points, and so Σ is a sphere with four cone points, a contradiction.
+Thus, there is only one geodesic α which contains branch points.

+The sub-cylinders on either side of α map to Σ without branched points, so by the previous paragraph, these cover cylinder.
+Thus h(Y) is a Euclidean halfpillowcase, namely the union of the half-pillowcase neighborhood of the image of α , together with these two cylinders (which share some core geodesics).

 If $h: Y \to h(Y)$ is a covering map, then the modulus of h(Y) is the modulus of Y times the degree of this covering.
 In the two-fold quotient from a Euclidean cylinder to a half-pillowcase, the modulus is reduced by half.
 The lower bound on modulus now follows.
-This completes the proof. $\Box$
+This completes the proof.

 Remark 3.3.
-We note that when h(Y) is a Euclidean half-pillowcase, the map h is not necessarily a (branched) covering map from Y to h(Y): the two distances from the core geodesic $\alpha$ to the two boundary components might be different.
+We note that when h(Y) is a Euclidean half-pillowcase, the map h is not necessarily a (branched) covering map from Y to h(Y): the two distances from the core geodesic α to the two boundary components might be different.

 Lemma 3.4.
-Suppose $\Sigma$ is a nonorientable surface and $\phi \colon \Sigma \to \Sigma$ a pseudo-Anosov homeomorphism with associated flat metrics $\Xi = \{\xi_t\}$ .
-Let $h \colon Y \to \Sigma$ denote a map of an open Euclidean cylinder into $\Sigma$ which for some $\xi_t \in \Xi$ , is a local isometry away from a finite number of branched points.
+Suppose Σ is a nonorientable surface and $\phi: \Sigma \to \Sigma$ a pseudo-Anosov homeomorphism with associated flat metrics $\Xi = \{\xi_t\}$.
+Let $h: Y \to \Sigma$ denote a map of an open Euclidean cylinder into Σ which for some $\xi_t \in \Xi$, is a local isometry away from a finite number of branched points.
 Further assume that the modulus of Y is strictly greater than 2.
-Then h(Y) is either a Euclidean cylinder or a Euclidean half-pillowcase and $M(h(Y), \xi_t) \geq \frac{M(Y)}{2}$ .
+Then h(Y) is either a Euclidean cylinder or a Euclidean half-pillowcase and $M(h(Y), \xi_t) \geq \frac{M(Y)}{2}$.